pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Custom Entities
 ---------------

-The library entity classes can be subclassed and extended by adding attributes and methods.
+The library entity classes can be subclassed.

 .. code:: python